 For a rate quote, please email me the text, and tell me about the intended audience or venue as well as the desired completion date.

 - If you plan to hire me using public funds from Germany, my rate for a standard line might put me somewhat at odds with JVEG, which does not necessarily foresee the kind of dual competencies required for difficult historiographical and historical texts.
 In such cases, we might want to talk about an hourly rate, or even a flat fee for a clearly defined project.

 - If you quote (not just cite) scholarship or other material that is already available in English, it might be best to quote that literature.
 In many cases, I will be able to get my hands on such material, but sometimes I will not, even in Washington, DC, because of my independent status and the pandemic of it all.

 Please keep in mind that freelance work includes overhead in terms of time, reference materials, and equipment.
 In particular, about 50 percent of the time I work cannot be billed to a specific client.
 The above rates are meant to reflect this circumstance at least in part.

 Terms of Service

-- I will endeavor to answer all editing and translation requests within 48 hours.
+- I will endeavor to answer all editing and translation requests within two business days.
 If the job is very big and requires a closer look, I’ll let the client know how much time I’ll need to send an editing cost estimate or translation price.